PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 store contract from 118 to 121, preserve the QKV composite, run sequential gates, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Post-SiNet BatchMatMul result implementation

+The three results now record under their characterized `cleanup.post_sinet.batchmatmul_*` phase IDs.
+Only their unused destinations changed.
+Owner calls and arguments, unconditional order, outer MirrorPad and QKV boundaries, graph behavior, public contracts, artifacts, dependencies, and TensorFlow isolation are unchanged.
+The QKV composite remains a retained local and is not copied into the bounded store.

+The store now contains 121/128 records, leaving 7 slots.
+Affected structural tests unwrap the records and retain exact phase, owner, argument, adjacency, and composite assertions.
+The strict characterization expectation now passes.

+Validation completed sequentially under core-only `uv`:

+- focused BatchMatMul/QKV/attention/store contracts: `31 passed in 1.46s`;
+- synthetic core runtime contracts: `55 passed in 1.04s`;
+- broader result contracts: `192 passed in 9.08s`;
+- lowerer architecture contracts: `258 passed in 17.00s`;
+- targeted Ruff, bytecode compilation, AST capacity audit, and whitespace
+  checks: passed.

+No root-model conversion was required because only the destination of three already-computed one-counter mappings changed and focused runtime tests cover all owners.
+Commit and push this unit.
+Start the next unit with a fresh characterize-first audit and never create, update, or reopen a pull request.